alaaAlfraih/Final_project/README.md

 \-Contact

 Group/s:
-Mangers- group for control website, received problems to solve it, and accept and reject views.
+Mangers- group for control website, get problem to solve it, accept and reject views.
-User- write their thinks about place, write comment on another views, have account and his profile to edit
+User- write thir thinks about place, have account and his profile to edit, write comment on another views.

 All:
 \-Homepage